-Baron Zemo is holding an objective token that has a special rule saying he cannot make more than one move action per turn.
-After advancing, Zemo wants to use his Charge superpower, which lets him make a move action and then an attack action.
+Captain America, First Avenger is holding an objective token that has a special rule saying he cannot make more than one move action per turn.
+After Advancing, Captain America wants to use his Charge superpower, which lets him make a move action and then an attack action.
 If he uses Charge, he won't be able to use the move action it grants because he's already used a move action this turn.